Nishan Madushka

-Kottasinghakkarage Nishan Madushka Fernando (born 10 September 1999) is a Sri Lankan cricketer.
+Kottasinghakkarage Nishan Madushka Fernando (born 10 September 1999) is a Sri Lankan cricketer currently plays as the opening batsman for national Test team.
 In April 2018, he was named in Dambulla's squad for the 2018 Super Provincial One Day Tournament.
 He made his List A debut for Dambulla in the 2018 Super Provincial One Day Tournament on 2 May 2018.
 Prior to his List A debut, he was named in Sri Lanka's squad for the 2018 Under-19 Cricket World Cup.

+Domestic career

+In August 2018, he was named in Galle's squad the 2018 SLC T20 League.
+He made his Twenty20 debut for Galle on 25 August 2018.

+In October 2020, he was drafted by the Kandy Tuskers for the inaugural edition of the Lanka Premier League.
+In August 2021, he was named in the SLC Blues team for the 2021 SLC Invitational T20 League tournament.